 An error occurred during the installation of assembly component

 You’re just 3 steps away from fixing this problem…

 Check the system requirements of the application you’re trying to install.
 It may be possible that the application does not support your operating system, or it is designed for a different system type, for example, you’re trying to run an application designed for a 64-bit operating system on a 32 bit PC.

 Repair Microsoft .NET Framework

 During installation of the program, Microsoft .NET Framework is being used for copying new files, registering COM components and filling Registry information.
-You’re encountering an error due to corrupted installation of Microsoft .NET Framework.
+You’re encountering an error due to the corrupted installation of Microsoft .NET Framework.

 1. Open up the list of all installed programs by typing “Change or remove a program” in Search Box.

-2. Right click Microsoft .NET Framework from installed programs list; and choose “Uninstall/ Change” option.
+2. Right-click Microsoft .NET Framework from installed programs list; and choose “Uninstall/ Change” option.

 Delete Temporary Internet Files